firedog1024/mkr1000-iotc/readme.md

 	{"temp":   25.20, "humidity":   28.00}
 ```

-Now that we have data being sent lets look at our data in our IoT Central application.
+Now that we have data being sent lets look at the data in our IoT Central application.
 Click the device you created and then select the temperature and humidity telemetry values in the Telemetry column.
 You can turn on and off telemetry values by clicking on the eyeballs.
 We are only sending temperature and humidity so no other telemetry items will be active.
 You should see a screen similar to this:

 ![telemetry screen shot](https://github.com/firedog1024/mkr1000-iotc/raw/master/assets/telemetry.png)